Peach Leaf Curl and the Damage It Can Do to Your Peach Trees!

 In order for a plant disease to be named "Disease of the Month" it must be of great concern to a lot of people.
 Peach leaf curl has/had the distinction in May 2018 of having that title, bestowed by the Pennsylvania State University's College of Agricultural Sciences, reporting on its website that this disease was the one that was frustrating people the most.

 Spores that are produced on the surface of the leaf as the leaf matures will give the leaf a dusty appearance.
-The fruit can be infected and if so, will either drop prematurely or be distorted on the surface.
+The fruit can be infected and will either drop prematurely or be distorted on the surface.

 The spores are able to overwinter in bark crevices and around the peach buds and the primary infection occurs from the time the buds swell until the first leaves completely emerge.
 Any occurrence of rain will wash the spores into the buds.
 The primary infection can occur during long periods of cool weather (50-70 degrees Fahrenheit), or wet weather (greater than 95% humidity), both creating conditions that are ideal for the infection.
 Chances of infection are minimal, however, when the temperature is below 45 degrees Fahrenheit.
 Luckily, infections are rarely established if warm temperatures follow bud swell and rapid leaf development, even in the case of rain.